tweag/cybersourcery_testing/README.md

   * CYBERSOURCERY_SOP_TEST_URL: the URL of the Cybersource Silent Order Post (SOP) test server.
 You should not need to change this.
   * CYBERSOURCERY_SOP_PROXY_URL: the base URL the Sinatra proxy will use.
-  * CYBERSOURCERY_SOP_PROXY_RUNNER: `ruby` by default, which means Sinatra will start.
-You can change this to `shotgun`, etc if you wish.
+  * CYBERSOURCERY_SOP_PROXY_RUNNER: `ruby` by default, which means it will start Sinatra.
+You can change this to `shotgun`, etc if you setup a different runner you prefer.
   * CYBERSOURCERY_RESPONSE_PAGE_URL: this must match the "Customer Response Page" URL you have set in the Cybersource Business Center for the profile you will use when testing.
   * CYBERSOURCERY_LOCAL_RESPONSE_PAGE_PATH: the path to the local equivalent of the "Customer Response Page" (should be in URI path format, e.g. `/confirm`)
   * CYBERSOURCERY_USE_VCR_IN_TESTS: `true` or `false`.
 This should be `true` unless you have a special reason to change it.
 If you do not set this to `true` the Sinatra proxy will always forward all requests to the actual Cybersource SOP test server.